Viking sword: Significance in Norse Culture

 Swords were highly valued in Norse culture, as they were costly to make and a sign of high status.
 Owning a sword was a matter of great honour, and persons of status often owned ornately decorated swords with silver accents and inlays.
 Most Viking warriors owned a sword, as one raid was usually enough to afford a good blade.
-Freemen, gothi, jarls, and richer freemen owned more ornately decorated swords, while poorer farmers used axes or spears.
+Freemen, gothi, and jarls owned more ornately decorated swords, while poorer farmers used axes or spears.
 One sword mentioned in the Laxdæla saga was valued at half a crown, which would correspond to the value of 16 milk-cows.
 Constructing such weapons was a highly specialized endeavour, and many sword-blades were imported from foreign lands, such as the Rhineland.
 Swords could take up to a month to forge and were of such high value that they were passed on from generation to generation.
 Often, the older the sword, the more valuable it became.
 Local craftsmen often added their own elaborately decorated hilts, and many swords were given names, such as Leg-biter and Gold-hilt.

 The significance of swords in Norse culture is further evidenced by the practice of "killing" swords, which involved bending the blade so that it was unusable.
 This practice may have served both a ritualistic and practical purpose, as Vikings were often buried with their weapons and the "killing" of swords may have deterred grave robbers from disturbing the burial in order to get one of these costly weapons.
 Archaeological finds of bent and brittle pieces of metal sword remains attest to the regular burial of Vikings with weapons, as well as the habitual "killing" of swords.